jhelpgg/K3D/K3D/doc/Animations/Animations.md

 * [SceneManager](../../samples/khelp/samples/k3d/interpolations/SceneManager.kt): Manage the 3D scene.
   It creates and position the 3D objects.
 It creates the animation.
 * [UIManager](../../samples/khelp/samples/k3d/interpolations/UIManager.kt): Manage the 2D interface.
-  It creates and postation the information.
-It upsate the information text.
+  It creates and position the information text.
+It updates the information text.

 See the code for more details.